acrawford73/urlshortener/deploy/installation.md

 PermitRootLogin no
 ```

-6. Restart the SSHD service.
+6. Save then restart the SSHD service.

 ```
+:wq
 systemctl restart sshd
 ```